Antony74/metamath-wasm/README.md

 ## Asyncify

-We might be able to repeatly tell Metamath we don't have any input for it, for instance by replying with \0 each time, but it would be a shame to have to thrash the system this way.
+We might be able to repeatedly tell Metamath we don't have any input for it, for instance by replying with \0 each time, but it would be a shame to have to thrash the system this way.

 We could also change the C source code to accept commands via function calls instead of stdin, but that would give us C code to maintain and keep up to date with the Metamath codebase.